AveryOfficial/Avery/README.md

 # Avery
 Avery is an vector animation program written in C. It is very similar to, but not entirely, Adobe Animate and the older Macromedia Flash.
+Despite being promoted right now as a vector based program, adding in raster and bitmap capabilities later is not out of the question for the time being.

 # Goals
 - Make web games.